spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v1/advanced-usage/using-placeholders.md

     ->log('The subject name is :subject.name, the causer name is :causer.name and Laravel is :properties.laravel');

 $lastActivity = Activity::all()->last();
-$lastActivity->description //returns 'Subject name is article name, causer name is user name and property key is value and sub key subvalue';
+$lastActivity->description; //returns 'Subject name is article name, causer name is user name and property key is value and sub key subvalue';
 ```